 Similarly, if you need to display the detailed introduction of the category (categoryDetailofContentfield), the content of a single page (pageDetailofContentfield), or the description of a tag (tagDetailofContentfield), it also needs to be applied|safeFilter:

-• Category content:
+• Classification content:

 {%- categoryDetail categoryContent with name="Content" %}